jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 - User can delete recipes,
 - User can empty their recipe book/reset application
 - Application updates home screen on the fly as recipes are added and deleted,
-- Application warns user before resetting application;
+- Application warns user before resetting application,
+- Application doesn't delete an ingredient from the applications database when deleting a recipe, if another recipe uses given ingredient,
+- Application prevents user from saving multiple recipes with the same name.

 ## Restrictions on application